The Best Pool Alarms of 2024 for Safety and Peace of Mind, Tested

 Alarm Volume

-A pool alarm is only as good as its notification system, and its alarm should be loud enough to notify someone inside the house.
+A pool alarm is only as good as its notification system, and the sound it emits should be loud enough to notify someone inside the house.
 Even louder versions can notify neighbors.

 The chime on the average alarm clock is about 70 to 80 decibels, and a pool alarm should reach the same decibel level or even higher.